NetsBlox/NetsBlox/src/server/services/procedures/nexrad-radar/README.md

     nexrad-radar
         |—— nexrad-radar.js                         // source code
-        |—— draft.js                                // a draft for development
         |—— RadarLocations.js                       // latlng of all radars
         |—— README.md
         |—— libraries
             |—— nexrad-level-2-data
             |—— nexrad-level-2-plot

-## Questions

-    1. What functions should be public to the users?
-Right now Nexrad Radar Services support setting up the map, listing radars, plotting some radars, and plotting all radars.
-What are some other functionalities that should be added?

-    2. The services have to be run in a specific order: setMap --> listRadars --> plotRadars / plotAllRadars.
-Is this a good practice?
-If so, what is a good way to alert the user when he/she runs the functions in the wrong order?

-    3. I haven't implemented caching functionalities.
-Is the ability to cache the plot necessary?

-    4. I downgraded jimp to an older version so that some functionalities can work.
-Is this OK?

 ## Process of Projection